-Shift Logical Right

-- Shifts the destination byte, word, or doubleword operand right by one or by the number of bits specified in the count operand - Count: an immediate value or the value contained in CL. - The processor shifts zeros in from the left side of the operand as bits exit from the right side. - SHR shifts the bits of the register or memory operand to the right by the specified number of bit positions. - CF receives the last bit shifted out of the right of the operand.
+- Shift Logical Right - Shifts the destination byte, word, or doubleword operand right by one or by the number of bits specified in the count operand - Count: an immediate value or the value contained in CL. - The processor shifts zeros in from the left side of the operand as bits exit from the right side. - SHR shifts the bits of the register or memory operand to the right by the specified number of bit positions. - CF receives the last bit shifted out of the right of the operand. - SHR shifts in zeros to fill the vacated bit locations.